reframejs/reframe/docs/usage-manual.template.md

 ## CSS & Static Assets

-A CSS file can be loaded & applied by importing it.
+A CSS file can be loaded and applied by importing it.

 ~~~js
 import './GlitterStyle.css';